MCUmbrella/MGBridgeExt/README.md

 ## MGBridge
 This is MGBridge's main class.
 You can use `MGBridge.instance` to access what MGBridge plugin can also access.
 - `MGBridge.instance.getLogger()` returns MGBridge's Logger.
+- `MGBridge.instance.getG4JClient()` returns the G4JClient used by the MGBridge.
 - `MGBridge.instance.getGEventListener()` returns MGBridge's Guilded event listener.
-You can use it to register commands.
+You can use it to register commands (shown below).
 - `MGBridge.instance.sendGuildedMessage(String msg, String replyTo, Boolean isPrivate, Boolean isSilent)` sends message to Guilded server.
   - If you want to reply to any message, set `replyTo` to the message's ID, otherwise set that to null.
   - If you want to privately reply to a message, set `isPrivate` to true, otherwise set that to false or null.